api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/apply-auth.md

 ::: tip Alternative: Relayed Meta Data

-As an alternative to authorizers, an API provider can use [Relayed Meta Data](./api-security.md#relayed-meta-data-security-schemes) to authenticate a request.
+As an alternative to authorizers and authorizations, an API provider can use [Relayed Meta Data](./api-security.md#relayed-meta-data-security-schemes) to authenticate a request.
 This approach is off-chain and requires no blockchain knowledge by the API provider.
-Note that it is possible to use both authorizers and relayed meta data together.
+Note that it is possible to use authorizers, authorizations, and relayed meta data together.

 :::